MadcowOG/Doom-Bot/README.md

 # Setup

 * If you do not plan on using the Setup Script please move to the Manual Setup section.
 * You may use the script labeled setup<nolink>.py inorder to configure all of the json files it will direct you through the process, you should use the token retrieved in step 6 of the Create the Bot section when asked "What is your token?".
-When asked about the whitelist, you may input server ids and user ids for the people and servers that you want whitelisted commands to be used in and by. **These commands are volitile and a whitelist are required for them for a reason**.
+When asked about the whitelist, you may input server ids and user ids for the people and servers that you want whitelisted commands to be used in and by. **These commands are volatile and a whitelist are required for them for a reason**.

 ## Windows Setup